-Requiring or encouraging the use of apprentices on the renovation of the Orange Bowl and the expansion of the Jackson South Community Hospital could thus further a separate county interest: workforce development.
-At apparently no cost, the county could ensure successful and value-added training for workers in an important local industry.
+Requiring or encouraging the use of apprentices on the construction of a Marlins Stadium could thus further an independent city and county interest: workforce development.
+At apparently no cost, the city and the county could ensure successful and value-added training for workers in an important local industry.

-One additional measure would also be advisable: tying the county's pre-apprenticeship training in to registered apprenticeship programs.
+One additional measure would also be advisable: tying any existing pre-apprenticeship training in to registered apprenticeship programs.
 This would maximize the benefits of the pre-apprenticeship training already being undertaken, ensuring a smooth progression of the young students on a proven path toward a well-paying productive career.